Folate receptor 1: Clinical significance

 Schematic model of FRα used as a target in cancer therapy.

 FRα, due to its high expression in some tumors, is an attractive therapeutic target for the development of novel anti-cancer agents in order to limit toxic side-effects on off-target tissues.

 FRa can be overexpressed by a number of epithelial-derived tumors including ovarian, breast, renal, lung, colorectal, and brain.
 According to a review published in 2020, elevated expression of FRa was noted in mesotheliomas (72-100% of cases), triple-negative breast cancer (35-68% of cases) and epithelial ovarian cancer (76-89% of cases).

-Therefore, antibodies to FRa are being developed for use in targeted therapies, with one example being farletuzumab, in a phase III trial for ovarian cancer.
+Therefore, antibodies to FRa are being developed for use in targeted therapies, with examples like Farletuzumab, Sofetabart mipitecan in phase III trials for ovarian cancer.
 Further, FRa-binding markers have been created in an attempt to visualise FRa-expressing tumors.
 In 2021, the fluorescent marker pafolacianine was approved for identification of malignant lesions during surgeries.
 Mirvetuximab soravtansine-gynx/Elahere is an ADC that was approved in 2022 by FDA for the treatment of platinum-resistant epithelial ovarian carcinoma.

 Autoantibodies to the FRA have been linked to neurodevelopmental diseases, particularly cerebral folate deficiency schizophrenia and autism spectrum disorder.
 Recent studies have shown that these neurodevelopmental disorders can be treated with folinic acid.